A ratio of integration between quotients in geometric invariant theory: Lifting classes on smooth varieties

-We relax our previous assumption on $k$, allowing $k$ to be an arbitrary field.
-Theorem \ref{theorem-kirwan-strata-decomposition} is proven over algebraically closed field, so our previous arguments do not immediately apply.
-If we weaken our statements by ignoring torsion, considering only Chow groups with rational coefficients, we can easily extend our previous results to this case.
-We outline the proof of the following well-established lemma (cf. \cite[Lem.
+We now relax our previous assumption, henceforth allowing an arbitrary base field $k$.
+The stratification of Theorem \ref{theorem-kirwan-strata-decomposition} is constructed over an algebraically closed field, so our previous arguments do not immediately apply.
+However, if we weaken our statements by ignoring torsion, considering only Chow groups with rational coefficients, our previous results quickly extend to this more general setting.
+We outline the proof of the following well-established lemma (cf.~\cite[Lem.
 1A.3]{blo1}) for the reader's convenience.

 \begin{lemma} If $X$ is a variety over a field $k$, then any field extension $K/k$ induces an injective morphism between Chow groups with rational coefficients: $A_\ast(X)_\Q \inject A_\ast(X_K)_\Q$. \end{lemma} \begin{proof} If a field extension $E/k$ is the union of a directed system of sub-extensions $E_i/k$, then $A_\ast(X_E) = \varinjlim A_\ast(X_{E_i})$.
 We may apply this result to the extension $K/k$ to reduce the proof to the two cases: $K/k$ is finite; or $K= k(x)$ for a transcendental element $x$.
+Let $\phi: X_K \to X$ denote the base change morphism.